isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2012-07-09-Ministerial-Statement-by-the-Minister-for-Law-Mr-K-Shanmugam-on-the-changes-to-the-Applications-of-the-Mandatory-Death-Penalty-to-Homicide-Offences.md

 <li><strong>The first is to continue taking a strong stance on crime.
 Singapore's homicide rate is one of the lowest in the world, and we believe that the  deterrent effect of the death penalty has played an important part in this. </strong>
 </li>

 <li><strong> The second is the refinement of our approach towards sentencing  offenders.
 Our cardinal objectives remain the same.
 Crime must be deterred and society must be protected against criminals.
-B ut justice can be tempered with mercy and where appropriate, offenders should be given a second chance.</strong></li>
+But justice can be tempered with mercy and where appropriate, offenders should be given a second chance.</strong></li>
 </ol>

 </li>